Section 1. Navigation Aids

-- If the receiver does not sequence into the approach mode or a RAIM failure/status annunciation occurs prior to the FAWP, the pilot must not initiate the approach or descend, but instead proceed to the missed approach waypoint ( MAWP) via the FAWP, perform a missed approach, and contact ATC as soon as practical.
-The GPS receiver may continue to operate after a RAIM flag/status annunciation appears, but the navigation information should be considered advisory only.
-Refer to the receiver operating manual for specific indications and instructions associated with loss of RAIM prior to the FAF.
+- If the receiver does not sequence into the approach mode or a RAIM failure/status annunciation occurs prior to the , the pilot must not initiate the approach nor descend, but instead, proceed to the missed approach waypoint () via the , perform a missed approach, and contact ATC as soon as practical.
+The receiver may continue to operate after a RAIM flag/status annunciation appears, but the navigation information should be considered advisory only.
+Refer to the receiver operating manual for specific indications and instructions associated with loss of RAIM prior to the .

-- GPS approaches use fly-over and fly-by waypoints to join route segments on an approach.
+- approaches use fly-over and fly-by waypoints to join route segments on an approach.
 Fly-by waypoints connect the two segments by allowing the aircraft to turn prior to the current waypoint in order to roll out on course to the next waypoint.
 This is known as turn anticipation and is compensated for in the airspace and terrain clearances.
-The MAWP and the missed approach holding waypoint (MAHWP) are normally the only two waypoints on the approach that are not fly-by waypoints.
-Fly-over waypoints are used when the aircraft must overfly the waypoint prior to starting a turn to the new course.
-The symbol for a fly-over waypoint is a circled waypoint.
-Some waypoints may have dual use; for example, as a fly-by waypoint when used as an for a No route and as a fly-over waypoint when the same waypoint is also used as an /IF hold-in-lieu of PT.
-When this occurs, the less restrictive (fly-by) symbology will be charted.
-Overlay approach charts and some early stand-alone GPS approach charts may not reflect this convention.
+The missed approach waypoint () will always be a fly-over waypoint.
+A holding waypoint will always be designed as a fly-over waypoint in the navigational database but may be charted as a fly-by event unless the holding waypoint is used for another purpose in the procedure and both events require the waypoint to be a fly-over event.
+Some waypoints may have dual use; for example, as a fly-by waypoint when used as an for a No route and as a fly-over waypoint when the same waypoint is also used as an / hold-in-lieu of .
+Since the waypoint can only be charted one way, when this situation occurs, the fly-by waypoint symbol will be charted in all uses of the waypoint.

 - Unnamed waypoints for each airport will be uniquely identified in the database.
 Although the identifier may be used at different airports (for example, RW36 will be the identifier at each airport with a runway 36), the actual point, at each airport, is defined by a specific latitude/longitude coordinate.

-- The runway threshold waypoint, normally the MAWP, may have a five-letter identifier (for example, SNEEZ) or be coded as RW## (for example, RW36, RW36L).
-MAWPs located at the runway threshold are being changed to the RW## identifier, while MAWPs not located at the threshold will have a five-letter identifier.
+- The runway threshold waypoint, normally the , may have a five-letter identifier (for example, SNEEZ) or be coded as RW## (for example, RW36, RW36L). s located at the runway threshold are being changed to the RW## identifier, while s not located at the threshold will have a five-letter identifier.
 This may cause the approach chart to differ from the aircraft database until all changes are complete.
-The runway threshold waypoint is also used as the center of the Minimum Safe Altitude () on most GPS approaches.
+The runway threshold waypoint is also used as the center of the Minimum Safe Altitude () on most approaches.

-- The course into a waypoint may not always be 180 degrees different from the course leaving the previous waypoint, due to the PBN system avionics' computation of geodesic paths, distance between waypoints, and differences in magnetic variation application.
-Variations in distances may also occur since PBN system distance-to-waypoint values are ATDs computed to the next waypoint and the DME values published on underlying procedures are slant-range distances measured to the station.
+- The course into a waypoint may not always be 180 degrees different from the course leaving the previous waypoint, due to the system avionics' computation of geodesic paths, distance between waypoints, and differences in magnetic variation application.
+Variations in distances may also occur since system distance-to-waypoint values are s computed to the next waypoint and the values published on underlying procedures are slant-range distances measured to the station.
 This difference increases with aircraft altitude and proximity to the NAVAID.